King County Comprehensive Plan: Proposing a change - the amendment process

 - Within 120 days after the application is determined to be complete, the County prepares a recommendation on the proposal and sets a hearing date.
 Property owners within a 500 foot radius of the property (or, at least 20 surrounding property owners) and others who have requested information regarding the application receive notice of the hearing date.

 - The Hearing Examiner conducts a hearing and prepares a report that includes recommendations for all land use amendments proposed that year.

 - On January 15, the Examiner's report is sent to the King County Council.
-These amendments are then considered in conjunction with the Executive's recommendations, which the Council receives March 1.
+These amendments are then considered in conjunction with the Executive's recommendations, which the Council receives by June 30.

 For more information about proposing a change to the Comprehensive Plan, please see King County Code 20.18 or use the contact information below.

 For more information please contact: